bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 .. [#] ``#sorrynotsorry``
 .. [#] I also checked the Postgres repo where the last commit was a quarter of
        an hour ago ... 'nuff said.
+.. [#] I realise there are notable exceptions such as ReactJS, Polymer and
+       probably a tonne more, but there are only so many hours in the day.